khirawdhi/Secure-Inference-Architecture-Blueprint/README.md

 * Output generation
 * System integration

-This project focuses on securing the **entire inference pipeline**.
+This project focuses on securing the **entire inference pipeline** — where real risk exists.

 ---